Modern home with solar panels

 Financial help to support your retrofit project:

 The Energy Company Obligation Opens in a new window (ECO) is a government energy efficiency scheme in England, Scotland and Wales designed to tackle fuel poverty and help reduce carbon emissions, focused on supporting low-income households.
-ECO is an obligation, placed on energy suppliers with over 150,000 customers to deliver measures such as insulation, first time central heating, renewable heating, solar panels, and district heating connections to domestic premises.
+ECO is an obligation, placed on large and medium sized energy suppliers to deliver measures such as insulation, first time central heating, renewable heating, solar panels, and district heating connections to domestic premises.

 The Great British Insulation Scheme Opens in a new window (GBIS) is a government energy efficiency scheme in England, Scotland and Wales formerly known as ECO+.
-It is designed to complement the ECO and boost help for those on the lowest incomes, as well as extending support to a wider range of households living in the least energy efficient homes and in the lower council tax bands.
+It is designed to complement the ECO and boost help for those on the lowest incomes, as well as extending support to a wider range of households living in the least energy efficient homes (EPC bands D to G) and in the lower council tax bands.